Personal Statement Examples

 1️⃣ Observation Research Method

 Researchers use an observation method when examining things and collecting relevant research data.
-For example, one may observe animals or humans in their natural settings.
+For example, one may observe animals or humans in their natural settings (Andrews, 2021).
 This method enables investigators to avoid direct interactions with targeted subjects when writing a case study.
 Such practices lead to writing accurate findings due to lower risks of interruptions.

 2️⃣ Survey Study

 Scholars use surveys to obtain data from written or multiple-choice answers about different subjects from targeted respondents.
-For example, an individual may conduct an online survey to minimize interactions with participants.
+For example, an individual may conduct an online survey to minimize interactions with participants (Baron & McNeal, 2020).
 This method helps to gather internal and external feedback regarding products, policies, or issues directly affecting people.
-In this case, researchers can collect qualitative data from surveys to make justifiable conclusions concerning the topic of interest.
+In turn, researchers can collect qualitative data from surveys to make justifiable conclusions concerning a topic of interest.

 3️⃣ Researching Focus Groups

 Focus group methods are essential in gathering research information from participants.
-Scholars may engage people from a specific group to gather qualitative evidence of their feelings, opinions, or emotions.
+For example, scholars may engage people from a specific group to gather qualitative evidence of their feelings, opinions, or emotions (Andrews, 2021).
 This method does not focus on collecting statistical evidence about issues of concern.
 Instead, researchers use focus groups to understand how people feel about or perceive a situation directly affecting them.
-For example, for writing a case study, companies can use focus groups to understand better how their consumers recognize or think about a new product.
+For writing a case study, companies can use focus groups to understand better how their consumers recognize or think about a new product.

 Interviews involve a personal or face-to-face interaction between researchers and identified respondents.
-Scholars share their interview questions with participants before the interview.
-This approach is essential in ensuring that respondents are comfortable participating in the proposed study.
-In this case, participants fill out consent forms after understanding the research and its purpose.
-The method supports collecting qualitative or quantitative data from respondents, depending on the study’s nature.
-For example, quantitative interviews result in objective research data, like the frequency of a particular activity or the probability of an event.
-In turn, the process requires assigning a numerical value to each response to obtain quantitative data.
-Qualitative interviews have similar closed-ended questions for all respondents.
+Basically, scholars share their interview questions with participants before an interview (Thomas, 2021).
+This approach is essential in ensuring respondents are comfortable participating in a proposed study.
+Further on, participants fill out consent forms after understanding an entire research and its purpose.
+Such a method supports collecting qualitative or quantitative data from respondents, depending on a study’s nature.
+For example, quantitative interviews result in objective research data, like a frequency of a particular activity or a probability of an event (Thomas, 2021).
+In turn, an entire writing process requires assigning a numerical value to each response to obtain quantitative data.
+Finally, qualitative interviews have similar closed-ended questions for all respondents.

 5️⃣ Design Thinking Research